Uddhav Thackeray likens Sena rebels to 'rotten leaves', says let there be polls to decide whom people support | Politics

 Shiv Sena chief Uddhav Thackeray on Tuesday compared rebel party leaders to ''rotten leaves'' of a tree and said let there be elections to make it clear whether people support him on the rebel faction.

-In his first interview to Sena's mouthpiece 'Saamana' after stepping down as the chief minister last month, Thackeray said it was a mistake that he trusted some of the party leaders too much.
+In his first interview with Sena's mouthpiece 'Saamana' after stepping down as the chief minister last month, Thackeray said it was a mistake that he trusted some of the party leaders too much.

+Thackeray was interviewed by Saamana executive editor and Shiv Sena's Rajya Sabha MP, Sanjay Raut, in a studio.

+Without naming Sena rebel and Maharashtra chief minister Eknath Shinde, Thackeray said that some people are comparing themselves with Balasaheb Thackeray, which shows ''monstrous ambition and greed (for power)''.

 Last month, the Thackeray-led Maha Vikas Aghadi (MVA) government in Maharashtra, which comprised the Shiv Sena, NCP, and Congress, collapsed after Sena MLA Eknath Shinde and 39 other legislators rebelled against the party leadership.